-DISCLAIMER: The Semicolon, its reader guides and the other resources provided here are NOT a substitute for professional mental health treatment.
-Conversations about mental illness are best facilitated by a trained medical professional, which the author of this book is not.
-Neither the author nor publisher shall be held responsible for any harm that results from the use or misuse of this book and any related resources.
+DISCLAIMER: The Semicolon and any accompanying resources are intended to facilitate conversations with young people about mental well-being, coping with loss, and/or emotional resilience.
+They are NOT intended to diagnose or treat mental disorders, and they are NOT a substitute for professional treatment from qualified healthcare providers.
+Conversations about mental illness, including depression, or suicidal ideation are best led by trained medical professionals, which the author of this book is not.
+Neither the author nor publisher shall be held responsible for any harm that results from the use or misuse of the book and these resources.

-Here are some of the many talking points built into the book:
+Here are some of the main talking points built into the book:

 Who do you see?